GSA/Section508.gov/art/start.md

         </div>
       </section>
       <section id="section-5">
-        <h2>Are you purchasing any software items, deliverables, or licenses?</h2>
+        <h2 class="site-preview-heading">Are you purchasing any software items, deliverables, or licenses?</h2>
         <p>
           <span class="emphasized">Programs, procedures, rules, and related data and documentation that direct the use and operation of ICT and instruct it to perform a given task or function.
 Software includes, but is not limited to, applications, non-Web software, and platform software.</span>
         </p>